brunobritodev/JPProject.IdentityServer4.AdminUI/README.md

 ## Light Install

-You will need to create a Client and API resources in you IdentityServer4.
+You will need to create a Client and API resources in your IdentityServer4.
 At the end of this section there are some shortcuts.

 1. [Download](https://github.com/brunohbrito/JPProject.IdentityServer4.AdminUI/archive/master.zip)/Clone or [Fork](https://github.com/brunohbrito/JPProject.IdentityServer4.AdminUI/fork) this repository.
 2. Open `environment.ts` and change settings for you SSO.